ap0llo/changelog/docs/configuration.md

 This is especially useful for passing secrets (like GitHub access tokens) when running in CI environments.

-The environment variables that will be loaded are listed in the table below.
+The environment variables that will be loaded are listed below.

 ### Commandline parameters

-Some settings can alos be overridden using commandline parameter.
+Some settings can also be overridden using commandline parameter.
 Commandline parameters are considered to be the "most specific" setting for an execution of ChangeLog and can override settings from all other sources.

-Which commandline parameters override which setting is listed in the table below.
+Which commandline parameters override which setting is listed below.

 ## Settings